Kyrian Jacquet: 2023: Top 250, First Challenger title

-2024: Top 200 and major debuts
+2024: Major and top 200 debuts

 In January, Jacquet made his qualifying debut at the Australian Open, reaching the second round of the qualifying competition.
 As a result he reached the top 200 on 29 January 2024 at world No. 193.
 In July, Jacquet reached his third Challenger final in Salzburg, losing to Alexander Ritschard in the final.

 In August, ranked No. 208, Jacquet made his Grand Slam main draw debut at the US Open after qualifying into the main draw, losing to ninth seed Grigor Dimitrov in the first round.

-2025: First ATP wins and quarterfinal, Top 150
+2025: First ATP wins and quarterfinal, top 150

 In February, Jacquet won back-to-back Challenger titles, winning his second career title in Chennai, defeating Elias Ymer in the final and the following week, winning his third Challenger title in New Delhi, defeating Billy Harris in the final.
+As a result he reached No. 152 in the singles rankings on 24 February 2025.

 In May, Jacquet made his French Open debut by reaching the main draw as a qualifier.
 He lost to Nuno Borges in the first round in five sets.

 In October, Jacquet won his third Challenger title of the season at the Shenzhen Open, defeating Zhou Yi in the final.

 In November, Jacquet recorded his first ATP Tour win at the Moselle Open in Metz, France, as a lucky loser, defeating Luca Van Assche in the first round.
 He defeated Dan Added in the second round to reach his first ATP Tour quarterfinal.

+2026: First majors win, ATP singles semifinal and doubles title, top 100

+Jacquet received a wildcard for the 2026 Australian Open for his debut at the event.
+He lost to Emilio Nava in the first round on a fifth-set tie-break.
+In May, he qualified for the 2026 French Open with victory against Felix Gill of Great Britain in the final qualifying round, before losing in the first round of the main draw to Marco Trungelliti.

+In June, Jacquet obtained his first grand slam win at Wimbledon where he entered the main draw as a qualifier.
+He defeated Vilius Gaubas in the first round for his first Grand Slam win.

+In July, Jacquet won his first ATP Tour doubles title at the Estoril Open, pairing with compatriot Titouan Droguet.
+The pair defeated second seeds Orlando Luz and Rafael Matos in the final.

+In September, Jacquet reached his first ATP Tour singles semifinal at the Hangzhou Open after recording his first top 30 win against third seed Tomás Martín Etcheverry in the second round.
+He went on to defeat sixth seed Fabian Marozsan in the quarterfinal.
+He entered the top 100 as a result.
+He will face second seed Andrey Rublev in the semifinal.